devildefu/Aqua/README.md

 ```
 $ make
 ```
-And...
-Yay!
-You compiled kernel on your own computer!
+And now, congratulations.
+You did this and you compiled our kernel on your computer.
+Good fun and no bugs! :D